 BONUS STEP: We Find Other Things to Occupy Our Children so They Don’t Get “Bored”

 We have long winters here in South Dakota.
 Sometimes it’s just not practical to play outside.
-I always make it a point to have some ideas planned out ahead of time so that it’s not AS tempting to ask for media time when they’re bored.
+I always make it a point to have some ideas planned out ahead of time so that it’s not AS tempting to ask for screen time when they’re bored.

 Taking these steps to manage screen time in a healthy way has really turned things around at our house.
 We’ve become emotionally healthier as a family and have been able to reconnect and enjoy more time together (yes, we still have lots of squabbles!).

-It’s my greatest hope that these four ideas for managing screen time and creating screen time rules that WORK will help you find more opportunities to spend joyful time together as a family, using technology for good!
+It’s my greatest hope that these four strategies for managing screen time and creating screen time rules that WORK will help you find more opportunities to spend joyful time together as a family, using technology for good!